Are you ready for some great day trips from Taipei?

 You can also take bus 180 from Taipei which makes more stops at some scenic areas.

 It’s the same bus (260) but the bus stop is just opposite the 7/11 and Starbucks.
 You can’t miss it.
 We were heading back at 7 pm and there were still buses running for the next hour from then.

 - It’s not a difficult hike, you’re supposed to be able to reach the top in an hour.
 We took a longer scenic route and it took us over two hours.
 It’s stairs all the way up and coming down was rough (jelly legs).

 We also didn’t know that there are snakes on the path.
 It’s totally safe if you stay on the track and there are signs telling you to not go wandering off the path.
 But I did see two snakes (this was before even reaching the initial visitor centre and café) before googling and finding out there are venomous snakes and wasps on the path.

 Still, don’t let this deter you.
-We didn’t see anything afterwards on the long hike and I was on full snake alert.
+We didn’t see anything afterward on the long hike and I was on full snake alert.
 It’s a lovely hike with gorgeous views and so easy to get to.
 Totally worth it, and absolutely one of the best places to visit in Taipei.

 This is where you’ll find incredible rock formations that make a great stop for some outstanding photos.
 Also, it’s perfect if you’re craving a bit of sea air and coastline.
-There isn’t a huge amount to do so you could stay here for half a day then go back to Taipei to finish off.
+There isn’t a huge amount to do so you could stay here for half a day then go back to Taipei to finish off making this one of the easier day trips from Taipei if you’re short on time.

 Travel From Taipei West Bus Station: